anmol2x/anmol2x/README.md

 <h2 align="center">About me</h2>

-"- ⚡ Quick bio:": "A kind of metalHead-melomaniac-gearAddict-amateurMusician-traveler-foodLover-gamer-coder-programmer-catLover-sportsAficionado hybrid",
+"- ⚡ Quick bio:": "I like League of Legends",

-"- 🔭 I’m currently working on": "Tredicom as a Senior Software Developer --- UAdeC as a Part Time Teacher",
+"- 🔭 I’m currently working on": "Second year university project --- Java and Kali Linux course on Udemy",

-"- 🌱 I’m currently learning": "Golang, MongoDB, RabbitMQ, K8s, GCP (Tech stack from my company) --- Sharpening my Front End Skills for the MERN stack (Personal goal)",
+"- 🌱 I’m currently learning": "Java, MySQL, Kotlin and Kali Linux",

-"- 👯 I’m looking to collaborate on": "Python, Golang and Docker related projects",
+"- 👯 I’m looking to collaborate on": "Python, Java and Kotlin related projects",

 "- 🤔 I’m looking for help with": "Anything related to what I am currently learning 😅",

-"- 💬 Ask me about": "Python, PHP, Laravel, SQL, Software Design & Architecture, Web-Dev and SEO",

-"- 📫 How to reach me:": "https://github.com/anmol2x#you-can-reach-me-at-alien",

 <h2 align="center">You can reach me at :alien:</h2>